Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-October 12, the Discovery.It was wonderful to find America, but it would have been more wonderful to missit.		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+Grief can take care of itself; but to get the full value of a joy you musthave somebody to divide it with.		-- Mark Twain
 </details>

 <details>